Maximal Inequalities and Some Applications: Some General Principles

 and if we iterate this inequality, taking $\lambda = 20 n$, $n\in\nat_0$, we end up with $\Pp\left(X^* > 20 n\right)\leq 2^{-n}$.
 Now we can apply the layer cake formula and conclude

 which is finite if $p$ is small enough. \end{proof}

-Before we give an application of Lemma~\ref{gen-31} to BMO (bounded mean oscillation) martingales, we want to record the analogue of Lemma~\ref{gen-31} for increasing processes.
-This result is due to Dellacherie \cite{dellacherie79} and Lenglart \emph{et al.} \cite{len-lep-pra80} who, in turn, credit Garsia and Neveu for the discrete-time case. \begin{lemma} Let $(A_t,\Fscr_t)_{t\geq 0}$ be an adapted, increasing c\`adl\`ag process such that $A_0=0$, $A_\infty := \lim_{t\to\infty} A_t$, $\Ee A_\infty < \infty$ and
+Before we give an application of Lemma~\ref{gen-31} to $\mathrm{BMO}$ (bounded mean oscillation) martingales, we want to record the analogue of Lemma~\ref{gen-31} for increasing processes.
+This result is due to Dellacherie~\cite{dellacherie79} and Lenglart \emph{et al.}~\cite{len-lep-pra80} who, in turn, credit Garsia and Neveu for the discrete-time case. \begin{lemma} Let $(A_t,\Fscr_t)_{t\geq 0}$ be an adapted, increasing c\`adl\`ag process such that $A_0=0$, $A_\infty \coloneqq \lim_{t\to\infty} A_t$, $\Ee A_\infty < \infty$ and

 for some integrable random variable $X\geq 0$ and all stopping times $\tau$.
-Then, for every positive convex function $F$, whose right derivative is denoted by $f = F'_+$, one has\footnote{There is a misprint in \cite[Lem.~1.2.a)]{len-lep-pra80}: $\Ee[A_\infty f(X)]$ should read $\Ee[f(A_\infty) X]$}
+Then, for every positive convex function $F$, whose right derivative is denoted by $f = F'_+$, one has\footnote{There is a misprint in Lenglart \emph{et al.}~\cite[Lem.~1.2.a)]{len-lep-pra80}: $\Ee[A_\infty f(X)]$ should read $\Ee[f(A_\infty) X]$}

 \end{lemma} If we use the lemma for $X\equiv c$, $\kappa \wedge A_t$ (note that $\kappa\wedge A_\infty - \kappa \wedge A_t \leq A_\infty-A_t$ since $A_t\leq A_\infty$), $F(x) = e^{px}$ and $f(x) = p e^{px}$ for some $p<1/c$, we get